Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 ```
 As you can see we used the opportunity to change case-sensitive & quoted name of the attributes to case insensitive to improve readability.
 Also as I am sure you noticed, this looks like SQL with the exception of macro **{{source()}}** that is used in "FROM" part of the query instead of fully qualified path (database.schema.table).
 This is one of the key concepts that is allowing dbt during compilation to replace this with target-specific name.
 As result, you as a developer, can promote **same** pipeline code to DEV, PROD and any other environments without any changes.

-Lets run it.
+Let's run it.
 Please notice how versatile **dbt run** parameters are.
 In this example we are going to run all models that are located in **models/l10_staging**.
 More details are in [documentation]((https://docs.getdbt.com/reference/node-selection/syntax)).

 ```cmd
 dbt run --model l10_staging